Kayto/RAMBOard-2_C/README.md

 https://www.protovision.games/shop/

+## Programming

+See the Software folder for any work in progress.

 ## Next Steps

 Some ideas for further work.

-- [ ] Collate some software examples that utilise the RAMBOard
+- [ ] Collate some software examples that utilise the RAMBOard (see programming section for the work in progress).
 - [ ] Utilise more RAM blocks
 - [ ] Rationalise the board layout and jumpers
 - [ ] Fix the mistake at JP1.